sajjad1993/uploader/README.md

 + the executable for your platform is missing
 + you think there are problems with the provided executable files

-We would prefer to receive solutions in *Go*, as most team members are proficient in these languages.

 ## The Challenge